2022 Tasmanian Legislative Council periodic election

 Periodic elections for the Tasmanian Legislative Council were held on 7 May 2022.
 Two seats were up for a regularly scheduled vote; Elwick and McIntyre.
 Simultaneously a by-election was held in the seat of Huon, following the resignation of the incumbent member Bastian Seidel.

 Elwick

 Josh Willie of the Labor Party was the incumbent candidate and was re-elected.

+Elwick Results

 McIntyre

 Independent Tania Rattray was the incumbent candidate and was re-elected.

+McIntyre Results

 Huon by-election

-The by-election was triggered by the resignation of Bastian Seidel of the Labor Party, which took effect on 3 December 2021.
-The seat was won by Independent candidate Dean Harriss.
+A by-election for the seat of Huon was also held with the periodic elections, following the resignation of incumbent MLC Bastian Seidel.

+Willie was elected as a member of the Labor Party in 2020.
+However, on 23 August 2021 he announced he had resigned from Labor to sit as an independent, and would resign from parliament in 2022.